denhlushkov/FootHelper/README.md

 # FootHelper

-Bot that can be your orginiser
+Bot that can be your organizer